Stairs. Entry group. Materials. Doors. Locks. Design

 • urea.

-These are acidic chemical fertilizers, if mixed with alkaline dolomite, a reaction occurs and hard-to-reach substances are formed that plants cannot absorb.
-As a result, all top dressing will be neutralized.
+These are acidic chemical fertilizers; if mixed with alkaline dolomite, a reaction occurs and hard-to-reach substances are formed that plants cannot absorb.
+As a result, all fertilizing will be neutralized.

 Video: Dolomite flour for a rich harvest

-Controversy arises about superphosphate, whether it can be mixed with dolomite.
-This can and should be done.
-Superphosphate mixed with urea, as described above, is solid, but to avoid hardening of fertilizers, add chalk, lime or dolomite flour to the mixture in a ratio of 20% by weight of phosphates.
+Regarding superphosphate, whether it can be mixed with dolomite, controversy arises.
+This can and even should be done.
+Superphosphate mixed with urea, as described above, is solid, but to avoid hardening of the fertilizers, add chalk, lime or dolomite flour to the mixture in a ratio of 20% by weight of phosphates.

-How to apply dolomite flour to the soil is indicated in the instructions, but just in case, a few more tips and tricks.
+How to add dolomite flour to the soil is indicated in the instructions, but just in case there are a few more tips and methods.

-When to deposit dolomite flour in the ground:
+When to deposit dolomite flour into the soil:

 • closer to spring in the snow.

-In the spring, the powder is scattered evenly over the garden and dug up on the bayonet of a shovel.
+In spring, the powder is scattered evenly throughout the garden and dug up on the bayonet of a shovel.

 After it dissolves in water, the soil is ready for planting.
-In autumn, everything happens in much the same way, but after liming, organics are added in two weeks.
-Since both one fertilizer and the second are used every three years, it is possible to use dolomite in the first year, and add organic matter in the second.
+In the fall, everything happens about the same, but after liming, organic matter is added two weeks later.
+Since both one fertilizer and the second are used once every three years, you can use dolomite in the first year, and add organic matter in the second.

-The introduction of dolomite flour in the fall helps to attract earthworms to the site, which loosen the soil, and also helps to get rid of pest beetles.
-The fact is that dolomite destroys the chitinous cover of insects, provoking burns of soft tissues, from which they die.
+Adding dolomite flour in the fall helps attract earthworms to the site, which loosen the soil, and also helps get rid of pest beetles.
+The fact is that dolomite destroys the chitinous cover of insects, causing burns of soft tissues, from which they die.

-Before moving on to using dolomite flour in the garden in the spring, you need to determine the type of soil and calculate how much powder is needed per square meter.
+Before you start using dolomite flour in the garden in the spring, you need to determine the type of soil and calculate how much powder is needed per square meter.

 • from 4.5 to 5.2 – 450 g;